Guide to 3D Printing Materials: Types, Applications, and Properties

 Another alternative is electroplating SLA parts, which involves coating a plastic material in a layer of metal via electrolysis.
 This combines some of the best qualities of metal—strength, electrical conductivity, and resistance to corrosion and abrasion—with the specific properties of the primary (usually plastic) material.

-Framework for Choosing the Right 3D Printing Material
+Framework for Choosing the Right Plastic 3D Printing Material

 With all these materials and 3D printing options available, how can you make the right selection?

-Here’s our three-step framework to choose the right 3D printing material for your application.
+Here’s our three-step framework to choose the right 3D printing material and plastic 3D printer for your application.

 Step 1: Define Performance Requirements